Emeritus Professor Jacquie Rand1,2, BVSc, DVSc, Diplomate ACVIM (Int. Med), MANZCVS

 - Culling such large numbers of cats each year is unlikely to be supported by most residents.

 - Simply replacing culling by adopting is not feasible.
 There are already not enough new homes available annually in the cities to cope with the number of kittens being produced.
 In addition, some adult urban stray cats are not well socialised to people, and are not candidates for adoption.

 - Published reports from North America and Europe clearly demonstrate that desexing and returning urban stray cats to their original location markedly reduces cat-related complaints and euthanasia rates in shelters and pounds (Levy 2014).
 An adult cat desexing target of about 54% gives effective change.
-These programs are called trap-neuter and return or TNR.
+These programs are called Community Cat Programs or CCPs.

 - Under this non-lethal management paradigm, healthy and treatable stray cats are desexed.
 Kittens and friendly cats are adopted when possible, and otherwise are returned to their original location to stabilise the colony.

 - Cats in managed colonies are no less healthy than pet cats (Dale 2015).